How to Pay for Assisted Living: 6 Options

 • Other factors like location

-• This is a special type of home loan where long-time homeowners borrow cash against the value of their home and don’t have to sell their home.
+• This is a special type of home loan in which long-time homeowners borrow money against the value of their home without having to sell it.

-• There are three types of reverse mortgage.
+• There are three types of reverse mortgages.
 Speak with a reputable bank to learn about the risks and benefits.

 • For those who qualify, Medicaid pays for long-term assisted living care.

-• Medicare doesn’t pay for long-term assisted living, but may pay for short-term rehab stays, typically after an inpatient hospital stay.
+• Medicare doesn’t cover long-term assisted living, but it may cover short-term rehabilitation stays, typically after an inpatient hospital stay.

 Paying for assisted living and other long-term care costs can be expensive and complex.
 That’s why it may be worthwhile to consult an elder law attorney.

-An elder law attorney should be able to answer important questions like:
+An elder law attorney should be able to answer essential questions like:

-• Could dad qualify for Medicaid so it will pay for his care?
+• Could Dad qualify for Medicaid to cover his care?

 • How do we protect Mom’s house and assets, but still afford the care she needs?

-• How do we make sure mom will have money left after all of dad’s care expenses are paid?
+• How can we ensure Mom has money left after all of Dad’s care expenses are paid?

-These are complicated questions and the answers will be different in each state and for each unique situation.
+These are complex questions, and the answers will vary by state and by situation.

 Recommended for you: